 pythonp = Path('old_name.txt') p.rename('new_name.txt')

-This will rename the file old_name.txt
+This will rename the file old_name.txt to new_name.txt.

 To delete a file: